Manage GCP Data Catalog Taxonomy IAM Permissions

 member: user:jane@example.com

 The member property specifies one identity in the format “user:email”, “serviceAccount:email”, “group:email”, or other supported formats.
 The role property sets the permission level.
-TaxonomyIamMember is non-authoritative: it adds this member without removing others already assigned to the role.
+TaxonomyIamMember is non-authoritative: it adds this member to the role without removing other members or affecting other roles on the taxonomy.

 Define all members for a role authoritatively